juleigha/Prototype-RI_DLT_Salesforce_Alternaltive/README.md

 # Prototype-RI_DLT_Salesforce_Alternaltive

 This was my senior project.
-I worked with the department of transportation and Labor to create an alternative salesforce.
+I worked with the Rhode Island's Department of Labor and Transportaion to create an alternative to salesforce.
 This was proposed to gain money for the school and save money for the client (RIDLT)